History of the Kuomintang: Domestic policy

-Economic Policy
+Economic policy

 Unlike the previous KMT government under the presidency of Lee Teng-hui, which attempted to reduce the mainland related economic activities, Ma Ying-jeou focused on development in cooperation with China to reap trade benefits.
 Following the growing desires and the increasing pressure from the business community, a few weeks after Ma's inauguration he initiated talks between Taiwan and the mainland regarding the issue of the Three Direct Links.
 These are the three main paths of communication between Taiwan and PRC - via mail, transportation and commerce, which were banned between the two sides for almost six decades.
 The absence of the three links has been a huge barrier for Taiwanese businesses, increasing shipment costs and obstructing access to a potentially large market, low labor costs and talent pool in the mainland.
 It also prevented investment and development of multinational companies back in Taiwan.

 Finally, on November 4, 2008, the two sides signed series of agreements regarding each link and Three Direct Links were established.
 The successful talks mark a historic moment signifying that cross-Strait relations have moved past hostility towards negotiation and cooperation.
 The opposition has been sceptical, repeatedly claiming that while such move might be economically beneficial for Taiwan, it is compromising the national security with Taiwanese airports being open to PRC aircraft.
 In reality however, because of this development, cross-strait relations have increasingly become oriented towards rapprochement rather than confrontation.

 Another economic policy of Ma's government is the Economic Cooperation Framework Agreement.
 Signed in 2010, the Agreement aims to reduce tariffs and commercial barriers between the two-sides, with the hope for much-needed boost to Taiwan's economy.
 Yet, it was not received well by the public, giving start of protests and a fierce public debate over the effects of the agreement.
 Opponents have expressed concerns for the future of the local economy, as Taiwanese workers and small businesses would have to compete with increasing imports of cheaper Chinese goods.
 At the heart of the protests however, has been the fear that the ECFA might be led to unification with Beijing, which sees the island as a Chinese province.
 The President has asserted that the deal is about economics, not politics, and has affirmed his confidence over Taiwanese democracy and its ability to fend off undue pressure from the PRC.

+Post-Ma

+In 2022, the KMT had substantial success in the mayoral races.